Fiona Sussman

 Fiona Stewart Sussman (born 1965) is a New Zealand novelist, short story writer and doctor.
-Born in Johannesburg, South Africa, she moved to New Zealand in 1989 where she completed her medical degree and went on to work as a general practitioner until becoming a full time writer in 2003.
+Born in Johannesburg, South Africa, she moved to New Zealand in 1989 where she completed her medical degree and went on to work as a general practitioner until becoming a full-time writer in 2003.
 She has published a number of award-winning novels since 2014.
 She has also won awards for her short stories, including the Sunday Star-Times Short Story Award in 2018.

 Early life and medical career

 Sussman was born in Johannesburg.
 Her father worked as a publisher at Heinemann; she began writing at an early age but chose to study medicine after his death from stomach cancer.
 She obtained a Bachelor of Arts from the University of the Witwatersrand in 1986 and began her medical degree; while studying she was part of a group of medical students who refused to work in segregated whites-only hospitals.
 After meeting her husband, a fellow medical student, they emigrated to New Zealand in 1989.
 She received a bachelor of medicine and surgery from the University of Auckland in 1993.

-Sussman worked as general practitioner, and together with her husband founded the Aotearoa Charity Hospital in Auckland in 2008.
+Sussman worked as a general practitioner, and together with her husband founded the Aotearoa Charity Hospital in Auckland in 2008.
 As of 2023 she continues to be a trustee of the hospital, which provides free surgery to patients who cannot obtain it through the public health system.